CCrocilla/horizon-shop/README.md

 #### The Nav Bar has been extended including the Products Buttons (All Product, New Products, Used Products, Products By Categories) that contains pre-set filters in order to display to the user the desired products.
 #### Additionally, the user can avail of the Search Field on the right to search for product Title, Description, Brand, Categories and Sub-Categories and to display both New and Used Product matching the entered query.

 #### The active page is in bold and highlighted in yellow with rounded borders when selected.
-A small underline animation activates when the user mouse hovers on of the elements in the nav bar, highlighting the content.

 #### A Tooltip showing the page name is displayed when hovering with mouse over the Home, Contact, Wishlist and Cart Page.
 #### For the Wishlist and Cart Button a Badge has been included displaying the amount of selected products.
 This has been achieved by using the count() function in the back-end, the value is displayed using Django Template Tags.